SciencesPo/isari/data_specs/role_access.md

 - Central Admin : can write (and thus read)
 - Central Reader : can read
 - Resarch Admin : can read

-**corporate**
-A part of researchers' Curriculum Vitae are tagged as corporate.
-In such case:

-- Central Admin : can write (and thus read)
-- Central Reader : can read
-- Resarch Admin : can read
-- Research editor : can read
-- research member : can read even others' CV but can't write even in their own CV

-**individual**
-Individual information are part of researchers' Curriculum Vitae which are not tagged as corporate.
-Those attributes are specifically tagged as "individual".
-In such case:

-- Central Admin : can write (and thus read)
-- Central Reader : can read
-- Resarch Admin : can write (and thus read)
-- Research editor : can write (and thus read)
-- research member : can write their own CV and can read others' CV